-The Emmaus Community-inspired by faith and a desire to help others-seeks to improve the quality of life for persons with developmental disabilities and autism.
+The Emmaus Community seeks to improve the quality of life for persons with developmental disabilities and autism.
 In living, working and breaking bread together, people with and without disabilities enjoy fellowship by sharing who they are and what they have with one another.
 The community operates in ten permanent neighborhoods throughout the greater Pittsburgh area.
 Emmaus hosts various special events and meetings for parents, caregivers and others who are interested in learning more about services for people with special needs.